BDC Hamburger Icon

 Bottom LineBottom line

-For the first time ever, more than 10 percent of Fortune 500 companies are run by women, said SHRM.
+For the first time, more than 10 percent of Fortune 500 companies are run by women, according to SHRM.

-Karla R. Lewis also ascended to the helm of a Fortune 500 company in 2023, becoming the CEO of Reliance Steel & Aluminum Co.
+Karla R. Lewis also ascended to the helm of a Fortune 500 company in 2023, becoming the CEO of Reliance, a diversified metals solution provider.
 Lewis has been a member of Reliance’s executive team for 30 years, previously serving as the company’s corporate controller, chief financial officer, senior vice president and executive vice president.

 9. ActOne Group